 The Afterlife, my fifth book of poems, with Worple Press;

-and Deck Shoes, a memoir of short prose pieces, with Impress Books.
+and Deck Shoes, a memoir of influences and enthusiasms, with Impress Books.

 They are very different books, but there is a lot of crossover between them.
 Most centrally, they were both written during the period of what is increasingly looking like my permanent remission from cancer.

 The books are not about cancer in the same way that Riddance and Love for Now tackled that subject head-on, but the shadow of cancer, it would be more accurate to say mortality, is never far from their pages.

 Instead they are about other themes also present in those books: mental health; identity; the body; how to be present, to oneself and one’s family; what it means to let go, even to die, but without actually dying.

 If you would like to discuss booking me for a reading, workshop or talk about these topics, please email me at a dot c dot wilson at exeter dot ac dot uk.
 Thank you.